post-self/marsh.post-self.ink/content/stories/sentences.md

 "It's not working," ey said.
 "Feels like the door's closed."

-#Tracker flicked eir fingers as ey queried the perisystem architecture.
+#Tasker flicked eir fingers as ey queried the perisystem architecture.
 "I checked their ACLs.
 Looks like we're banned.
 Whole clade, it says."

 In All Ways' gaze flickered between the two people in front of her.
 "Banned?
 Already?
 But you ... right, Century Attack.
 Slipped my mind.
 Many sim owners and mods banned the lot of you as soon as the pre-upload header came through the Ansible."

-#Tracker looked at #PeopleWatching.
+#Tasker looked at #PeopleWatching.
 "They're definitely hiding something."

 "Yep."

-"Let me just ..." #Tracker put together a ping for the listed owner of Stone's.
+"Let me just ..." #Tasker put together a ping for the listed owner of Stone's.
 Default priority, nothing urgent.
 "Hey," ey said, "I'm wrapping up the tutorial, and In All Ways recommended your place as a nice spot to go next, but it turns out I'm banned.
 What gives?
 I just got here!"

 As ey waited for a response, #PeopleWatching took the time to start up eir own queries.
 Most of the popular, famous, or happening sims had banned eir clade.
 The old town square from near the System's founding had not put a ban in, but ey did not want to go in case that was an oversight and not an intentional choice to be welcoming.
 Many of the small parks and nature sims had not bothered keeping out the century attackers either, but there was not a lot of people-watching or spying to be had in them.
 Other tentative options were places like fringe clubs or meetings of folks so leftist that they were *definitely* Feds ... none of which were right for getting the lay of the land.

 "I can't find any really good spots," #PeopleWatching admitted.
 "We've been locked out."

-As ey said this, the reply to #Tracker's ping came back.
+As ey said this, the reply to #Tasker's ping came back.
 "Yeah, no, you set foot in here, someone'll start looking to bash you unconscious with the nearest bit of furniture.
 Might even be me.
 I don't want that sort of violence at my bar.
 Call me back in a few centuries, maybe."

-#Tracker forwarded the message to #PeopleWatching.
+#Tasker forwarded the message to #PeopleWatching.

 "Yeah, plan's busted," #PeopleWatching said.
 "Let's go home and figure out what to do about those damn elites."
 Ey quit out.